Get to know our school leaders, teachers, and staff below. Our entire team is dedicated to the success of all students.

 Sarah received her B.A in elementary education from Arizona Christian University and her master’s degree in special education from Grand Canyon University.
 She has 20 years of teaching experience at various grade levels.
 Sarah is married and has three children.
 Two of her children have special needs so advocating for and teaching students with special needs is a passion for Sarah.
 A few of Sarah’s favorite things: reading, Disneyland, cycling class, anything chocolate and coffee!

 Mrs. Becky Moore graduated from Western Colorado University in Gunnison, CO with a B.A. in American History and Elementary Education.
 She received her Masters of Science in Instructional Technology from Grand Canyon University in Arizona.
 Becky has taught Kindergarten through 6th grade in general education and gifted students.
 Her passion is STEM education where she loves to work with students and challenge them to critically think while engineering projects that help to solve real world problems.
 Becky’s educational philosophy is that every child is a genius at something.
-Becky truly believes her job is to find every child’s genius and then encourage it and help shape it.
+Becky truly believes her job is to help every child find their "genius" and then encourage them to develop and shape it.

-Mrs. Becky Moore has been married to her husband for 23 years, and they have two adult children along with 2 French Bulldogs and a cat.
-Becky and her husband spend their winters in the southern United States and summers in the Rocky Mountains.
+Mrs. Becky Moore has been married to her husband for 25 years, and they have two adult children along with 2 spoiled French Bulldogs and a cat who believes she is in charge of the entire house.
+Becky and her husband live in Florida.

 French Teacher